yuanqidu/yuanqidu.github.io/_pages/about.md

   * Machine Learning for Discovery

 **News!
 Follow me [@Twitter](https://twitter.com/YuanqiD)**
+* 5/22 Our paper Equivariant Graph Neural Networks with Complete Local Frames has been accepted in ICML 2022!
 * 3/22 We have released a comprehensive survey on molecule design, [*MolGenSurvey: A Systematic Survey in Machine Learning Models for Molecule Design*](https://arxiv.org/pdf/2203.14500.pdf), welcome any comments or feedback!
 * 3/22 The sceond [*AI for Science* workshop](http://www.ai4science.net/icml22/) will be hosted together with ICML 2022 (hybrid), stay tuned for more information!
 * 3/22 We have recenlty been working on a new initiative, [*Learning on Graphs conference*](https://logconference.github.io/) along with a stellar list of advisory board members where we aim to advance graph machine learning as a community and emphasize on the review quality!
 Any thoughts are welcome!